OpenLocalizationTestOrg/azure-docs-pr-test.pt-PT/includes/cloud-services-wad-warning.md

 > * Windows extensão de ambiente de trabalho remoto do Azure
 > * Recoletor de registos do Azure do Windows
 >
-> Pode voltar a ativar as extensões de via Olá Portal do Azure ou o PowerShell depois de ter implementado a função de Olá atualizado.
+> Só pode repor as extensões através do portal do Azure ou do PowerShell depois de implementar a função atualizada.
 >